Skip to main content

 • “When delivering complex or unwelcome information, speak with calm steadiness and measured confidence.”

-These cues directly shape how the replica sounds on camera and make the conversation feel more human.
+These cues directly shape how the PAL sounds on camera and make the conversation feel more human.
 Phrase library (optional but useful): List a few signature phrases to use and a few phrases to never use.
 That keeps wording on-brand and avoids lines that feel generic or off.

 3. Core Behaviors